List of Kid Nation participants: Hunter

 Hunter Jeffers was a 12-year-old boy and was a green district member from Martinez, Georgia.
 He received a gold star on day 34 in episode 11 for his hard work.
 Hunter was also shown leading some of the town in prayer.

+Hunter studied accounting at Georgia College & State University.

 Jared

-Jared Goldman was an 11-year-old red district member from Dunwoody, Georgia.
-He was shown to be quite intelligent and was known for making quirky quotations that didn't always fit the situation such as "Holy Banana Bread!" and "Pelvis has left the building baby!".
-After the show had aired, Jared sold several leftover "Bonanza 2007" necklaces on eBay.
-During the Kid Nation talent show, he recited a passage from Shakespeare, which he had practiced earlier by reading to the chickens.
-He expressed satisfaction that his performance "wasn't the worst one."
-He was close winning the gold star in episode 12 day 37 but lost to Alex.
-During the first dinner, he approached one of the leaders and states that "Today has been the worst day in three years."
-This comment was met with questions from viewers as to what happened to him three years prior to that day.
+Jared Goldman (later Vivi Goldman) was an 11-year-old red district member from Dunwoody, Georgia.
+Goldman was shown to be quite intelligent and was known for making quirky quotations that didn't always fit the situation such as "Holy Banana Bread!" and "Pelvis has left the building baby!".
+After the show aired, Goldman sold several leftover "Bonanza 2007" necklaces on eBay.
+During the Kid Nation talent show, Goldman recited a passage from Shakespeare, which had been practiced earlier by reading to the chickens, and expressed satisfaction that the performance "wasn't the worst one."
+Goldman was close winning the gold star in episode 12 day 37 but lost to Alex.
+During the first dinner, Goldman approaches one of the leaders and states that "Today has been the worst day in three years."
+This comment was met with questions from viewers as to what happened three years prior to that day.

+Goldman appeared as a guest on the Kid Nation by the Kids hosted by Kid Nation members Michael Thot and Sophia Wise, where she had confirmed to have since transitioned since 2014.
+She received a degree from Georgia State University in 2021 and has since gone into IT.

 Jasmine

 Jasmine Robinson was an 11-year-old red district member from Atlanta, Georgia.
 She is the subject of a confessional-style interview and sang during episode 8.

-Jasmine started acting and singing at the age of 4.
-She landed her first commercial with Volvo.
-Although they did not have a part for a 4-year-old after she auditioned they wrote her in.
-She has been in the Toys R US, Christmas, Thanksgiving, Back to School, Halloween and Valentine commercials.
-She is in the movie The Gospel.
-She was the co-host for a TV Show called The Fun Farm on The Black Family Channel (BFC Kids TV).
-She is also co-hosting a radio show at 97.9 WIBB Clear Channel in Macon, Georgia along with her brother.
-Jasmine is also working on a singing career.
-As a singer, she is known as QT Jazz of the group QT Possie.
+Jasmine started acting and singing at the age of four and landed her first commercial with Volvo.
+She has been in Toys R US, Christmas, Thanksgiving, Back to School, Halloween and Valentine commercials.
+She is part of a jazz group that has appeared in the movie Far From the Altar and television shows Survivor's Remorse and Greenleaf.

 Jimmy

 James "Jimmy" Flynn (born 1998) was an 8-year-old green district member from Salem, New Hampshire.
 He was the youngest participant, and left the show in the first episode on day 4 due to homesickness.

 He made an appearance in a JonTron YouTube video at the age of 21, where he was interviewed about his experience on Kid Nation.
-During the interview, he noted he would be attending medical school in the near future, with intent to become an oncologist.
+During the interview, he noted his intent to become an oncologist.
+He appeared in the 2024 Vice TV documentary episode of Dark Side of Reality TV on the making of the show where he revealed that he was in medical school.
+He shared that he was bullied after the show for crying on television.